developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 2. **Press the “Delete” key on the host computer’s keyboard**.
 A confirmation dialog appears.
 3. **Click “Yes”** on the confirmation dialog to delete.

+**NOTE**: Keys must be deleted individually; multi-select is not supported for key deletion.

 ### Clear a Layout
 1. In the layout to be cleared, **Click the red “Clear Layout” button**.
-2. **Click “Yes”** to confirm the deletion of all layout elements.
+2. **Click “Yes”** to confirm the deletion of all layout elements in the current layout.

 -----

 ## V. Deploy Layout(s)

 The data for custom key layout(s) is stored in the custom key-layout definition file, an encrypted file generated by the Enterprise Keyboard Designer.
 This file contains information about key locations, key-value assignments, etc. for each key layout created.
-This single file can contain as many as 20 layout groups, each of which defines a layout. **It's important to note that an app can access only a single layout file on the device, so all layouts required for a device MUST be stored in that single file**.
+This single file can contain as many as 20 layout groups, each of which defines a layout. **NOTE: An app can access only a single layout file on the device, so all layouts required for a device MUST be stored in that single file**.

 #### To deploy a key layout definition file:

 1. **Locate the key layout definition file** (i.e. `LayoutProjectName.encrypted`) on the development host computer. <br>
  By default, the files are saved in the download directory of the current user: <br>
  `c:\Users\userName\Downloads\LayoutProjectName.encrypted`<br>
- **NOTE**: When clicking EKD's "Save Project" button, the default folder is shown as in the image below:
+ **NOTE**: When clicking EKD's "Save Project" button, the default save-to folder is shown as in the image below:
  <img alt="" style="height:250px" src="ekd_project_saved.png"/>
  _Click image to enlarge, ESC to exit_.
  <br>